 - Parents are not to contact the Secondary School about Year 7 placement until they have received information from the Primary School, according to DET guidelines.

 - Tours of the school will be conducted during term 1.
 This provides ample time for parents to submit the ‘Application for Year 7 Placement‘ form to their primary school which is not due until May 2020.

-- Our College’s ‘green’ Expression of Interest: Year 7 Enrolment 2020 form must be completed by ALL students applying to Brighton Secondary College.
+- Our College’s ‘green’ Expression of Interest: Year 7 Enrolment 2021 form must be completed by ALL students applying to Brighton Secondary College.
 All Year 7 applicants to Brighton Secondary College must submit the green form with the precise evidence attached (see below), to the Brighton Secondary College General Office by Friday 1st May 2020.
 Click here to download the expression of interest form.
 Please email the completed form to the college registrar; Gayle Whittaker: email@example.com.